 996 Queen St. W.

 Chef Guy Rawlings has created a menu featuring only seasonal, Canadian ingredients (even the salt is from our shores), so what happens in the winter?
 Fermentation, that's what.
-We'd be happy if the house-made sourdough bread with their rooftop herb butter was our entire meal, but only if there's enough room for entrées like the aged duck and mushroom ragu fettuccini.
+We'd be happy if the house-made sourdough bread with their rooftop garden herb butter was our entire meal, but only if there's enough room for entrées like the aged duck and mushroom ragu fettuccini.

 Mother Cocktail Bar